dakuglin/dakuglin/README.md

 ### Hi there, nice to meet you. 👋

-My name is Dana Kuglin, I am a full stack developer.
+My name is Dana Weijers, I am a full stack developer.
 I have a passion for front end development.
 I love Javascript and React!